ArmanShirzad/ArmanShirzad/README.md

 # 👨‍💻 Arman Shirzad
 🚀 Passionate Software Engineer | MSc AI @ BTU Cottbus | AI Enthusiast | R&D Expert
 Hey there! 👋 I'm **Arman Shirzad**, a software engineer with 3+ years of experience in full-stack development, automation, and cutting-edge research in AI.
-I'm currently pursuing an MSc in AI, and my focus lies in leveraging technology to make meaningful impacts on sustainability, efficiency, and innovation.
+I'm currently pursuing an MSc in AI, and my focus lies in leveraging technology to make meaningful impacts on rpaidly changing world.

 🔭 **Currently Working On:**
 - Developing scalable automation solutions for social media and content generation.
 - Conducting research in AI for speaker recognition and cloud optimization.
-- Building modular, SEO-friendly portfolio websites with Astro.js.
+- Building modular, SEO-friendly websites.

 🌱 **Currently Learning:**
 - NoSQL databases for big data processing.